-Vacation Plans for 2022?
+Vacation Plans?
 We’ve Got a Few Ideas

 Just in case you missed the memo, January 25, 2022, is National Plan for Vacation Day (I promise, I’m not making this one up).
 Now if you’ve never heard of National Plan for Vacation Day, don’t feel bad.
 I hadn’t heard of it either, but after educating myself on the topic, I’ve decided it’s really not a bad idea.
 Apparently, recent survey findings have disclosed that since sometime around 2015 many Americans have not been using their vacation days.
 So National Plan for Vacation Day was born, with the last Tuesday in January set aside to commemorate the day.
 The idea is to reserve that day to make vacation planning a priority – sitting down with family and loved ones, pulling out your work or school calendar, deciding where and when to travel, and locking it down in your vacation trip planner.